nyr1k/brOS/README.md

 In order to build the cross-compiler, I installed binutils (2.46.0) source code from https://ftp.gnu.org/gnu/binutils/, and the source for the gcc (16.1.0) from https://ftp.gnu.org/gnu/gcc/

 ### GRUB and Qemu
-I use GRUB2 for booting.
+I used GRUB2 for booting.
 You can install it using the following command:
 ```bash
 sudo dnf install shim-* grub2-efi-* grub2-common
 ```